New Times, Ancient Shadows

 In conclusion we’ll provide some thoughts to that effect.

-If we were to imagine an eternal female, according to metaphysical outlines given both by Christian Tradition, but also even by the best rounded pre-Christian metaphysics peculiar to civilized Mediterranean and Near/Middle Eastern world of the age that saw inception of Christianity, it would be a possibility without the need of actuality, something that would correspond to an understanding of pure privation of being or pure matter.
+If we were to imagine an eternal female, according to metaphysical outlines given both by Christian Tradition, but also even by the best rounded pre-Christian metaphysics, it would be a possibility without the need of actuality, something that would correspond to an understanding of pure privation of being or pure matter deprived of only one possibility – that of receiving a form.

-The name sometimes used for this peculiar metaphysical image is Chaos.
+The name sometimes used for this peculiar metaphysical image – because it is above all just an image – is Chaos.

 And, when Chaos is concerned, the possibilities become infinite only insofar as the reality turns into nothing; supposedly, as in some Gnostic theogonies, both ancient and contemporary, God is originally the Abyss of nothing out of which comes the striving of the will that creates the world as the afterthought of God creating Himself, or giving birth to Himself.
 Yet this is first and foremost the most perfected projection of human finitude – an absolute human privation – that seeks to be remedied and made eternal on entirely human terms.
 The idea that Logos, as the actual image of God, is somehow “tyrannical” because it doesn’t include the possibility to choose in the same way human beings are compelled to chose, but cannot enact the ultimate choice of being what they are, because that is already given to them, is just the blind urge to imagine oneself in the midst of the absolute fulfillment of one’s own potentialities, without them being conditioned by one’s own actualities.
 The peculiar consequence of this is that each and every one has the different notion of just what this fulfillment is, so we end up, not with reality, but only with infinitely inflating plurality of realities.